kane81/hacs-goodwe-sems-curtailment/README.md

 | **SEMS Curtailment End** | 17:00 | End of curtailment monitoring window |
 | **SEMS Load Change Threshold** | 500W | Min watts change before updating inverter via API.
 Lower = more responsive. |

+> **No battery?** Set **Battery Max Charge Rate** to **0W**.
+Curtailment will limit the inverter to house load only, effectively turning off solar export when prices are negative.

 ---

-### Step 5 — Set Up the Dashboard Card
+### Step 5 — Add Dashboard Card

 ![Dashboard Card](images/dashboard_card.png)

-Add the dashboard card now so you have a live visual of power flow, Amber prices and automation states before enabling anything.
-This makes it much easier to see what's working.
+Add the dashboard card now so you have a live visual of power flow, Amber prices and automation states straight away.

-1. Edit your dashboard → **Add Card** → **Markdown**
+1. Go to **Overview** in the HA sidebar
+2. Click the **⋮** menu (top right) → **Edit dashboard**
+3. If you want a dedicated dashboard: click **⋮** → **Manage dashboards** → **Add dashboard** → **New dashboard from scratch** → give it a name → **Create** → open it from the sidebar and click **Edit**
+4. Click **+ Add Card**
+5. Search for and select **Markdown**
-2. Paste the template from the **Dashboard Card** section below
+6. Paste the full card template from the **Dashboard Card** section below into the Content field
-3. Save
+7. Click **Save**

-Once added the card shows live solar, battery, load and grid readings, Amber prices, curtailment status and all automation toggle states at a glance.
+Once added the card shows live solar, battery, load and grid readings, Amber prices, curtailment status and all automation states at a glance.

+#### Optional — Add Entity Controls to the Dashboard

+Add toggle and number controls directly to your dashboard so you can control automations and adjust settings without navigating to Helpers.
+The automations in **Settings → Automations** should always remain enabled — control is via the **Enable Automation** toggles below.

+For each group below, add an **Entities** card and include the listed entities.

+> **Tip:** You can adjust the width of entity cards in edit mode — click the card → drag the resize handle, or use **Layout** options to set columns.

 ---

+**SEMS Solar Curtailment** — curtails inverter based on Amber sell/buy price
+- `Enable Automation: SEMS Solar Curtailment`
+- `SEMS Curtailment Start`
+- `SEMS Curtailment End`
+- `SEMS Load Change Threshold`

+---

+**SEMS Load Tracking Adjustments** — real-time inverter adjustment as house load changes during curtailment
+- `Enable Automation: SEMS Load Tracking Adjustments`

+---

+**Force Export** — discharges battery to grid when sell price is at or above your threshold
+- `Enable Automation: Force Export`
+- `Amber Min Sell Price`
+- `Amber Min SOC to Sell`
+- `Amber Force Sell Start`
+- `Amber Force Sell End`

+---

+**Force Charge** — charges battery from grid when buy price is at or below your threshold; switches to preserve mode at max SOC
+- `Enable Automation: Force Charge`
+- `Amber Max Buy Price`
+- `Amber Max SOC to Charge`
+- `Amber Force Charge Start`
+- `Amber Force Charge End`

+---

+**Block Smart Shift** — disables Smart Shift overnight to preserve battery charge for peak periods
+- `Enable Automation: Block Smart Shift`
+- `Amber Block Smart Shift Start`
+- `Amber Block Smart Shift End`

+---

+**Notifications**
+- `Enable Automation: Force Export Notifications`
+- `Enable Automation: Negative Price Notify`

+---

 ### Step 6 — Test the Script

-Open **Terminal & SSH** and run:
+Optional — run these commands in **Terminal & SSH** to verify your credentials and inverter connection are working.

 ```bash
 python3 /config/scripts/sems_power.py 100